jetstyle/styletto/README.md

 If config is loaded from console with some flags setted, then flags value will overwrite config's one.

+Config-only flags:

+**stylus** — you can set some set of variables and mixins for use in every file here, they will be added before rendering each file with .styl extension.
+Variables will be set first.

+Example:

+    stylus: {
+        variables: { "ie": true },
+        mixins: [ 'if-ie.style' ]
+    }

+**base64**: base64 from config have optional extended syntax — you can optionally add filetypes for conversion (short syntax also works).

+Example:

+    base64: {
+        limit: 1400,
+        types: {
+            'gif':  'image/gif',
+            'png':  'image/png',
+            'jpg':  'image/jpeg',
+            'jpeg': 'image/jpeg',
+            'svg':  'image/svg+xml'
+        }
+    }

+Default types are: gif, png, jpg, jpeg, svg.

 Changelog
 =========

+### 0.4.0 What's new:
+    - Styletto is now asynchronous,
+    - Nib and -n/--nib flags is removed from code.
+    - You can now add stylus mixins and variables from code.
+    - You can now set filetypes and mimetypes for base64 conversion.
+    - Fixed bug with less parser, then styletto broke while parsing less files with imports.

 ### 0.3.5 What's new:
   - Nib can now be disabled of partially enabled from settings.
 Possible values are: true, false, vendor (will only load vendor mixin from nib and ignore all else).
 It is set to 'vendor' by default for backwards compatibility.
 It will be set to false starting from version 0.5.0.